Republicans sound the alarm about Democratic fervor

 But the most effective way for the party to have a unified message rests on the economy, operatives said,

-“You have to show people what you are doing to improve their lives,” said Tim Phillips, Americans for Prosperity’s president, although he conceded it is harder to motivate voters to come out when Republicans are the party in power.
+“You have to show people what you are doing to improve their lives,” said Tim Phillips, Americans for Prosperity’s president.
+Still, he conceded it is harder to motivate voters to come out when Republicans are the party in power.

 “It’s fair to say it’s easier to vote against something than for it,” he said.

-Reporting by Susan Cornwell and James Oliphant in Washington and Sharon Bernstein in Sacramento; Additional reporting by Grant Smith; Editing by Kieran Murray and Sue Horton
+Reporting by Susan Cornwell and James Oliphant in Washington and Sharon Bernstein in Sacramento; Additional reporting by Grant Smith and Roberta Rampton; Editing by Kieran Murray, Sue Horton and Jeffrey Benkoe